 There are no strict rules for how to engage the board in matters relating to human resources.
 The approach varies greatly depending on how large and professional the staff is.
-However, our guidance is to clearly articulate the role of the board, whether or not a personnel committee is utilized.
+However, our guidance is to clearly articulate the role of the board, whether or not we utilize a personnel committee.
 Consider defining the roles in a committee charter or as a component of board directives.
-Irrespective of how the roles are crafted, always remember that the board is there to govern the organization while the chief executive is charged with managing the organization.
+Irrespective of how we craft the roles, always remember that the board is there to govern the organization while the chief executive is charged with managing the organization.